ioet/ioet-feature-flag/usage_examples/object_oriented_usage.md

     enabled: true
 ```

 > **Note:** Both flags need to be declared as false in any other environment that isn't meant to have the feature yet.
-If a environment does not have a flag declared, the library will raise an exception.
+If an environment does not have a flag declared, the library will raise an exception.

 ## Using the library in a class
 Let's add the library to `create_email_body_case.py` and use it to insert a toggle point: